ThatFatPat/CyberChallenge0x03/README.md

 #### Instruction Set
 In accordance with the RISC philosophy, MIPS instructions are fixed size.
 Each instruction is exactly one word, where a word is 32 bits.

 Instructions are divided into three types: R, I and J. Every instruction starts with a 6-bit opcode.
+(For R-type instructions this is always 0).
 In addition to the opcode, R-type instructions specify three registers, a shift amount field, and a function field; I-type instructions specify two registers and a 16-bit immediate value; J-type instructions follow the opcode with a 26-bit jump target.

 The following are the three formats used for the core instruction set: